AD-SDL/rpl_workcell/pcr_workcell/README.md

 ```

 ### Navigate in between TMUX shells
-If TMUX sessions are already running, you can navigate in between windows to check all the nodes.
+Once the TMUX session is started, you can navigate in between windows to check all the nodes.
 Number that correspond to the nodes are listed along bottom of the window.
 - `Ctrl+b`
 - `Desired window number`
 - On Strange, available window numbers are: 0 and 1
 - On Parker, available window numbers are: 0 to 6

-If you know that TMUX sessions are running in the background, you can reopen the session on your shell with below commands.
+If you know that TMUX session is running in the background, you can reopen the session on your shell with below commands.

 - `tmux a`
 - `Ctrl+b`